 In a small bowl whisk eggs with salt and warm water.
 In a large bowl, sift the flour with a slide, make a hole in it and pour the egg mixture.
 Mix gently.
 Add vegetable (or olive) oil.
 Knead a smooth elastic dough (IMPORTANT: do not overdo it with flour so that the dough is not too steep!).
 Roll the dough into a bowl, put in a bowl, cover with a towel and leave to rest for about 20 minutes.

 Grate the cheese on a large grater.
 If you have cheese that is not salty, then salt it.

 The dough is divided into 8 parts: 7 equal and 1 larger.

 Lubricate the baking dish with butter.
 Roll most of the dough with a rolling pin into a very thin layer larger than the baking dish.
 Fold the form with a batter so that the edges of the dough hang from the mold.

-Put the dough on a cotton towel, cover with the same towel.
+Put the dough on a cotton towel, and cover with the same towel.

 Raw dough in the form of smeared with melted butter, from above put the second layer of dough (boiled) and again grease with oil.

 Cut the Achma into equal squares and pour the remaining oil on top.
-Put in the oven heated to 180 ° C for 30-40 minutes before the formation of a golden crust.
-Remove from the oven, allow to cool slightly and serve.
+Put in the oven heated to 180 ° C for 30-40 minutes before forming a golden crust.
+Remove from the oven, allow to cool slightly, and serve.